elemel/blog/2018/09/03/README.md

 - the face normal when the difference is above 30 degrees,
 - and a smooth blend of both in between.

-Another problem that cropped up here was that Unity's smoothstep function doesn't do quite what I was hoping for.
+Another problem that cropped up here was that Unity's smoothstep function doesn't do what I was going for.
 I was starting to sense a pattern of unreasonable expectations from my side.
 Luckily, these things are usually sorted out quickly once identified.
 And the approach finally did indeed yield output meshes with both smooth and sharp features,